Websites are built differently and demand different speed and performance optimization tactics.

 Imagify is the recommended plugin by WP Rocket, their image optimization plugin; that’s why you’d see it in the settings.

-Cloudflare Polish reduces your site image size through Lossless or Lossy compression to improve image loading time.
+Cloudflare Polish reduces your site image size through lossless or lossy compression to improve image loading time.
 It also converts images to WebP versions for supported browsers.

 While Polish only works on images hosted by your sites, Cloudflare Mirage acts upon any image found on your site.
 Mirage automatically optimizes images based on the client’s browser type and device.
 This can significantly improve user experience on mobile devices.